 If your dog can't keep up on your hike or run, then don't bring him along.
 Instead, stick to a more casual daily walking routine that better suits his age, health, and energy needs.

 Too much exercise is just as risky as not enough.
 So make small changes to help your dog build stamina, and keep an eye out for signs of dehydration, exhaustion, and overheating.
-Encourage a cool down period as needed to break up exercise.
+Encourage a cool-down period as needed to break up the exercise.

 How long do you walk your dog for?
 Let us know your struggles, successes, and tips in the comments below!